JhaoZ/student-api-with-flask/README.md

 pymongo,
 A mongodb installation
 ```
+### GUI

 ![Home Page](/images/home.PNG)
+The home page with 2 examples of students.
+The home page is where you can view all the students.

+### API CALLS

 To launch, use ```flask run -h localhost -p {whichever port you want}``` and then open ```localhost:{port}```